-The ethical treatment of Horseshoe Crabs is the top priority during the development of PYROSTAR™ LAL (Limulus Amebocyte Lysate) reagents.
-In addition to numerous steps taken to care for horseshoe crabs whilst in the hands of our ecological and technical teams, Fujifilm Wako Chemicals U.S.A.
-Corporation. has developed and is actively participating in a number of proactive and aggressive conservation initiatives.
+The ethical treatment of the Atlantic Horseshoe Crab is of top priority during the development of our Limulus Amebocyte Lysate (LAL) reagents.
+In addition to numerous steps taken to care for horseshoe crabs while in the hands of our ecological and technical teams, FUJIFILM Wako Chemicals U.S.A.
+Corporation, has developed and is actively participating in several proactive and aggressive conservation initiatives.

-Recently, Wako Chemicals has increased conservation efforts by joining several other prestigious ecological conservation groups and organizations.
-This includes supporting the Horseshoe Crab Conservation Fund which is committed to the long-term protection of these crabs through community projects and educational outreach programs.
-Wako also works closely with the US Fish and Wildlife Service in a horseshoe crab tagging and monitoring program to better understand their movements and ways of life, and also to ascertain whether or not biomedical processes have any impact on the crabs after the bleeding process.
+Recently, our company has expanded efforts to protect these amazing animals by joining several other prestigious ecological conservation groups and organizations.
+This includes supporting the Horseshoe Crab Conservation Fund, which is committed to the long-term protection of these crabs through community projects and educational outreach programs.
+Additionally, we work closely with the US Fish and Wildlife Service in a horseshoe crab tagging and monitoring program to better understand their habits and migration patterns, in order to ascertain whether or not biomedical processes have any impact on the crabs after the bleeding process.

-Wako is dedicated to the protection and care of horseshoe crabs and has plans to create more unique and inspirational educational programs.
-These programs will share the incredible story of the horseshoe crab, their vital contribution to medicine, and to their ecosystem.
-This is only the beginning.
-We are working hard to establish a harmonious balance between ecological and biomedical worlds.
+FUJIFILM Wako Chemicals U.S.A.
+Corporation is dedicated to the protection and care of horseshoe crabs and has plans to create more unique and inspirational educational programs.
+These programs will share the incredible story of the horseshoe crab, as well as, their vital contribution to medicine and to the ocean’s ecosystem.